QuantConnect/Documentation/03-Algorithm-Reference/02-initializing-algorithms.rst

 Setting Indicators
 ==================

 Indicators should be created and warmed up in the ``Initialize()`` method in most applications.
-For more details, please see the Indicators section.
+For more details, please see the :ref:`Indicators <algorithm-reference-indicators>` section.

 |